jacobusmmsmit/social-force-jax/README.md

 # social-force-diffrax
-An implementation of a simple Social Force model in Diffrax
+An implementation of a simple Social Force model in Diffrax as well as a differentiable density-based optimisation of the parameters.